-The goal of this program is to provide health professionals with current information about the identification and management of victims of domestic violence or intimate-partner violence (IPV).
+The goal of this continuing education program is to provide physicians with current information about the identification and management of victims of domestic violence or intimate-partner violence (IPV) and to meet Florida state mandatory continuing-education requirements in domestic violence for physician relicensure.
 After you study the information provided, you will be able to —

-- Define physical, emotional, and sexual abuse in intimate-partner violence.
+- Recognize physical, emotional and sexual abuse in IPV.

-- Recognize signs of possible emotional, physical, or sexual abuse in adults, teens, children, and the elderly.
+- Define the differences between emotional, physical, or sexual abuse in adults, teens, children and the elderly.

 - Identify the importance of direct and indirect questioning in screening all patients for abuse.

-- Describe at least two assessment observations that are integral when charting on injuries that may have been sustained through intimate-partner violence
+- Describe at least two assessment observations that are integral when charting on injuries that may have been sustained through IPV.

-- Understand that domestic violence occurs in relationships from all socioeconomic backgrounds, ethnicities, and in same sex relationships.
+- Identify the correct procedure for safely asking potential victims of IPV whether or not they have been abused.
+Understand that domestic violence, or IPV, occurs in relationships from all socioeconomic backgrounds, ethnicities and in same-sex relationships.

 Educational Gap: Health professionals are not able to identify and treat domestic violence.

-This course was reviewed and approved by Stephen Wheeler, MD, representing the University of Louisville School of Medicine Continuing Health Sciences Education.
+This course was reviewed and approved by Laura Grooms, MD, representing the University of Louisville School of Medicine Continuing Health Sciences Education.